 Ventilation

 Gable roofs naturally accommodate ventilation through gable-end vents, ridge vents, and soffit vents.
 Proper attic ventilation is essential in Mid-Missouri to prevent ice dams in winter and reduce heat buildup in summer.
-A balanced ventilation system extends life of your roofing materials and improves home’s energy efficiency.
+A balanced ventilation system extends the life of your roofing materials and improves your home’s energy efficiency.

 Cost